 Looking for a housewarming gift for a friend, or a little something to welcome a new neighbor?
 Anthurium makes the ideal flowering houseplant for these situations—not only because of its long association with hospitality, but also because of its vivid red coloring and attractive, elegant shape.
 With proper care, potted anthurium will produce flowers on and off throughout the year.

 With their characteristic vivid, bursting orange and blue petals, the flowers of this iconic tropical plant symbolize joy and freedom.
 Include cut bird of paradise flowers in a celebratory bouquet for a loved one, or purchase a potted bird of paradise plant to mark a special occasion and beautify your space for years to come.

-A graceful, pink-tinged blooms of the calla lily are a striking symbol of magnificence and beauty.
-After all, their name comes from the Green word for beautiful, and according to Greek mythology, their breathtaking appearance made the love goddess Aphrodite jealous.
+The graceful blooms of the calla lily are a striking symbol of magnificence and beauty.
+After all, their name comes from the Greek word for beautiful, and according to Greek mythology, their breathtaking appearance made the love goddess Aphrodite jealous.
 These connotations make this elegant flower a meaningful addition to bridal bouquets and wedding centerpieces.

 To show support, faithfulness, or loyalty to a friend, family member, or partner, give the gift of chrysanthemums.
 Add these full, starburst-shaped blooms to arrangements to show your loved one that you’re by their side.
 A potted chrysanthemum will serve as a reminder of your fidelity when it blooms each autumn.